metacommunities/metacommunities/publications/sss_dec2015/log.md

 - go to page 14/30 in adding revisions

+## Thu Mar 17 09:31:22 UTC 2016

+- starting from p14 -- played around with worktrees, etc. Still have a problem with ideas branch.
+- went through more corrections <17.
+This seems slow, but quite a bit of work to do here.
+Total manuscript pages  = 24, so getting there.
+- really need to redo the distribution of events figure -- ok, i've brought in the repo_event counts figure from repo_census ...
+At least it's on the full timeline.
+Could re-do Richards three graphs, but would need to update the original tables to do that.

 ## TODO
      1	- *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon
      2	- *DONE* add all to zotero and set up bib files